Mischaël Modrikamen: Brandishing the broom

 At the November 2016, Congress of its People's Party, Modrikamen did not hesitate to brandish a broom to clean up the mess of Belgian politics, in an image evoking Governor Schwarzenegger's bid in the California elections of 2003.
 He aims to cut subsidies to inefficient government organizations or non-profit organizations.

 In the last Manifesto that he wrote for his party, Modrikamen calls for protectionist measures in order to restore an efficient industry in Belgium and Western Europe against unfair China imports.
 Wallonia was, at the end of the nineteenth century, one of the major economic centers in the world due to its coal, river network, and railways, as well as an efficient labor force and entrepreneurship.
 However, its over-reliance on mining and heavy industry and lack of diversification became apparent once other European nations rebuilt after World War One, and particularly in the 1950s, as coal declined.
 Modrikamen wants to restore Belgium's standing, although this would most likely require fundamental shifts in industrial policy at regional and national level, as well as a huge change in the industrial mix in Wallonia.

 Personal life

-Mischaël Modrikamen is married to Yasmine Dehaene (born 24 September 1964), since 1997.
+Mischaël Modrikamen has been married to Yasmine Dehaene (born 24 September 1964) since 1997.
 Yasmine Dehaene is a former member of the Brussels bar and has become General secretary of the People's Party and Executive Director of the ADDE.
 They have three children: Nathan (born in 1994), Raphaël (born in 1997), and Sasha (born in 2008).

-During his free time, he often engages into painting, mainly abstract.
+During his free time, he often paints pictures, many of which are abstract.